 The process is simple but not easy.

-We then use the notes from the journaling sessions to help us define the major self-limiting beliefs.
+We then use the notes from their journaling sessions to help us define the major self-limiting beliefs.
 Once we have a good handle on the major issues we then start to make an action plan to change those beliefs.

 As an example one lady I met with wanted to run a marathon.
 Due to her fibromyalgia she physically was not capable of running at all.
-Underneath it all was the fact that she truly believed she would never be capable of running such a distance, she felt that her illness had ripped her physical ability away.
+Underneath it all was the fact that she truly believed she would never be capable of running such a distance.
+She felt that her illness had ripped her physical ability away.
 Having identified a major self-limiting belief we broke her goal of running a marathon down into tiny incremental steps that she could absolutely achieve.
 Her journey to running a marathon began with her walking to the end of her driveway and back.

 It took years but, over time, her body got stronger and her beliefs changed.
 She eventually ran her marathon but retraining her mind was as difficult as conditioning her body.